Medication-Assisted Treatment Clinic

-Beyond opioid addiction, MAT can also be effective during treatment for other forms of drug or alcohol addiction.
+Beyond opioid addiction, MAT can also be effective during addiction treatment for other forms of drug or alcohol addiction.
 We treat addiction with FDA-approved medicines (like buprenorphine) to help you focus on your recovery.
 We also prescribe medicines such as naltrexone (Vivitrol), a combination of buprenorphine and naloxone (suboxone), but do not prescribe methadone at any of our clinics at this time.

 Benefits of Medication-Assisted Treatments

-Our goal at BrightView is to provide treatment options that will help you achieve long-term recovery.
+Our goal at BrightView is to provide drug abuse treatment options that will help you achieve long-term recovery.
 In addition to addiction medicine, your treatment plan will focus on your overall mental health.
 We incorporate both individual and group therapy in our treatment services so that you can address the challenges that come along with the disease of addiction.

 Successful buprenorphine treatment eases the effects of opioid abuse including:

 Excessive Substance Use

 Other Symptoms Of Addiction

 Research shows that when combined with counseling and therapies, MAT can successfully treat substance abuse disorders.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) notes that medication-assisted treatment can also help sustain recovery.
 MAT is proven to not only be clinically effective but has also been shown to significantly reduce the need for inpatient detoxification services for individuals addicted to opioids in prescription pain medication or heroin use.
-Treatment providers that use MAT must also include behavioral therapies and counseling into their treatment programs.
+Substance abuse treatment providers that use MAT must also include behavioral therapies and counseling into their treatment programs.